-Leslie Shumard is a teacher's aide in the special education department in her first "official" year at CREECS.
+Leslie Shumard is a teacher's aide in the special education department at CREECS.
 She has been a parent volunteer and substitute teacher in previous years and could always be found helping out somewhere on campus.
 She loves CREECS and is so excited to be a part of the team!
 Leslie earned her BA in religious studies and her AFA in theatre from North Greenville University in Tigerville, SC.
 Leslie resides in Georgetown, SC with her husband and 2 children.
 In her spare time, she loves to read, watch football (Go Gamecocks), and basketball (Go Wildcats) but most of all she loves spending time with her family, especially at Disney World!

 Ms. Georgia is our physical education instructor.
 She received a Bachelor of Science Degree and Teaching Certificate from Winthrop University in Physical Education, which included health and science.
 After graduation, she taught Physical Education and coached the girl’s varsity basketball team for 5 years at Fort Johnson (now James Island) High School.
 After that she married and moved to McClellanville.
 While in McClellanville Ms. Georgia taught 3rd, 5th, and 6th grades, and coached the girl’s junior varsity basketball team for many years at Archibald Rutledge Academy.